 First I greased and floured my non-stick bundt tin.
 If you use a non stick tin to make an Angel Food Cake (like my bundt pan) then you need to grease and flour it so the cake has something to grip to and help it to rise.
 An Angel Food Cake tin is not non stick, so if you were using one of those, you wouldn’t grease it.

-In my food mixer I whisked up 10 egg whites, along with 3/4 tsp salt and 1 1/2 tsp cream of tartar.
-Once soft peaks formed, I slowly added 300g caster sugar whilst continuing to mix.
+In my food mixer I whisked up egg whites, along with salt and cream of tartar.
+Once soft peaks formed, I slowly added caster sugar whilst continuing to mix.

-Once the mixture was glossy I added the zest of two lemons and 3/4 tsp vanilla extract and whisked in.
+Once the mixture was glossy I added lemon zest and vanilla extract and whisked in.

 I tipped the egg whites into a large bowl and gently folded in the flour and sugar mixture.
 Ina’s tip for folding works for me every time.
 Cut the mixture down the middle with a spatula and pull it round the edge of the bowl, keep doing this and turn the bowl as you fold.